-Marketing Mix Modelling for Scenario Planning
+Marketing Mix Modeling for Scenario Planning

 Scenario planning or demand forecasting decides everything an enterprise does.